raaaouf/XAI_for_audio-music_classification/README.md

 The goal of our work is to implement an algorithm to explain the predictions of music recognition systems.
 The repository contains the code.
 Two versions of explanations (temporal and time-frequency) can be generated using the repository code.
 Details about the constituents of each XAI model and how to generate explanations is provided in the "Readme" file located at each sub-directory of the official implementations.

-This work is divided into three parts, each containing the results of the methodological phases discussed in the RTD.
+This work is divided into three parts, each containing the results of the methodological phases .

 Note: some code snippets were adopted or are based on other repositories/sources, which is stated in the concerned cells.